zonemanager/zonemanager/docs/bind.md

 ### Zone file templates

-ZoneMaster manages 3 DNS record types: `A`, `CNAME` and `TXT`.
+Zone Manager manages 3 DNS record types: `A`, `CNAME` and `TXT`.
 It is not enough to fully configure a domain, especially for public visibility.

-However, ZoneMaster uses zone template files, in which you can add all other record types, as well as other configuration directives for BIND.
+However, Zone Manager uses zone template files, in which you can add all other record types, as well as other configuration directives for BIND.
 This is an example zone file template named `/etc/local/.dns/bind.yourdomain.com`:

 ```
 $ORIGIN yourdomain.com.